TEAMMATES/teammates/docs/development.md

 Back-end dev server is the Jetty-based server handling all the business logic, including data storage.

+### Pre-requisites

+In order for the back-end to properly work, you need to have a running database instance and a full-text search service instance (if you are supporting one).
+The instances can either be a local emulator or a running production instance.

+The details on how to run them locally can be found [here (for local Datastore emulator)](#running-the-datastore-emulator) and [here (for full-text search service)](search.md).

 ### Starting the dev server

 To start the server in the background, run the following command